Suspense

 Migration support SSR gradually (<Suspense clientOnly/> -> <Suspense/>)

-If you want to use Suspense working in both SSR/CSR, You can change <Suspense clientOnly/> to <Suspense/> gradually.
+If you want to use Suspense working in both SSR/CSR, you can change <Suspense clientOnly/> to <Suspense/> gradually.